Moniter123/build-cdn/_posts/2018-01-25-stop-using-php-sessions.md

 ## Lower the granularity of locks

-The largest problem with PHPs session handling is that it gives you a false sense of security.
+The biggest problem with PHP's session handling is that it gives you a false sense of security.
 It *pretends* that locks are a part of the session as a contract in the dev environment, but they really aren't.
 And sessions without locks are just an accident waiting to happen, especially the way PHP does them where it is incredibly easy to just store any crap in them.